-Powell FL, Wagner PD, West JB.
+Mccormack MC, West JB.
 Ventilation, blood flow, and gas exchange.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 4.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 10.

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.